deepinsight/insightface/cpp-package/inspireface/README.md

 If you want to use pre-compiled libraries, you can use **[FindTensorRT.cmake](toolchain/FindTensorRT.cmake)** to create links to CUDA and TensorRT.

+### React Native

+For Android and iOS, in addition to the native interface, you can use the React Native library powered by Nitro Modules and JSI—providing ultra-fast, seamless bindings to the InspireFace SDK.
+For more details, check out the [react-native-nitro-inspire-face](https://github.com/ronickg/react-native-nitro-inspire-face) repository or the [documentation](https://ronickg.github.io/react-native-nitro-inspire-face).
+Author: ronickg.

 ### Supported Platforms and Architectures

 We have completed the adaptation and testing of the software across various operating systems and CPU architectures.
 This includes compatibility verification for platforms such as Linux, macOS, iOS, and Android, as well as testing for specific hardware support to ensure stable operation in diverse environments.